Chapter Sixty One

 “Don’t tell me.”

 Janah, “Afraid so.
 Rather than just take a mind long enough to make them cough up whatever’s in their wallet, this one comes across as an insurance agent.
-He sells policies, collects the money, leaves a stack of phony documentation and evaporates.”
+He sells policies, collects the money, leaves a stack of phony company babble and evaporates.”

 “Isn’t that more complicated than getting someone to hand them a hundred bucks and evaporating?”